Wood expands in Asia with Shell contract

 Wood chief executive Robin Watson said: “This win is a powerful example of a revenue synergy achieved by the combination of Amec Foster Wheeler and Wood Group’s broad capabilities and depth of experience.
 As Wood, we bring together our successful track record and local knowledge developed from working on these offshore assets and onshore gas plant, and our strong global operations and maintenance expertise.

-Wood said the new contract enhances its support of the Malampaya project where it has provided integrity management of subsea pipelines since 2001.
+Wood said the contract enhances its support of the Malampaya project, where it has provided integrity management of subsea pipelines since 2001.